akelly1954/Samples/README.md

 # Samples

+## Going on now:

+Having started refactoring **main_v4l2_raw_capture.cpp** and its underlying set of objects, I stopped right in the middle of working on converting the **v4l2** interface into the linux driver from **C** to **C++**, when I realized (not for the first time) that handling configuration by using globals and command line parameters was not going to do it.

+So now I'm right in the middle of integrating **JSON** into the code, and creating what should become decent facilities to manage configuration not only in the video section, but in some of the other executables as well.
+I'm now working on a configuration facility which will run in its own thread as a singlton, and provide the json/configuration facilities a convenient set of methods which would allow programs that use the **Config** facilities to check configurations and (later on) modify them at run-time (that's why the separate thread).

+This will not take me just a couple of days.
+In the meantime, everything works properly, but the code is half-refactored.

+**(Fall 2022)**: New work is being done on the Video projects.
+Getting rid of the C interface to **V4L2**, and replacing the previous kinda awkward C code with C++ objects.
+This is being done in a step-wise fashion, and exists only in the **dev** branch (at the moment).
+I do merge into the **main** branch occasionally, but only when a feature is done, tested, and working well.

+**Next Steps**:

+1. Add **JSON** support to the project.
+Currently using **JsonCpp**.
+The library and associated files are already integrated into the **source/3rdpary/** directory.
+Initial implementation of the all-C++ version of the Video project will include JSON based config file support.
+Which answers the question of how to configure the video pumping of frames from a video source (camera).
+There are many many configurable parameters for the video apps that will use either **opencv** or **v4l2** video pumps for each application.

+2. Add **OpenCV** as the video frame pump so the user can use it as an alternative to **V4L2** (which will still be there as an alternative).
+The plan is to use **opencv version 4.6.0** at this time.
+It is already cloned and built from the **github** repository, but can only be integrated into this framework once all the C code is out of the Video project and has been replaced by C++ objects.

+The **README** files are currently behind reality by a bit.

 # Welcome.

 If you are here to look at how to get things done (one way, anyways) or you are here to evaluate my skills for whatever purpose,